Anthony Pulis: Southampton

 In August 2008 Pulis moved to Southampton on a two-year contract a free transfer.

 He joined League Two team Lincoln City on one-month loan in October 2009 making his debut on 10 October in a 1–0 away win against Macclesfield Town.
 Pulis became an instant first team regular at Lincoln but left the club when his loan contract expired on 7 January 2010.
 He had spent the previous six weeks on the injured list.

 In October 2010, he joined Stockport County on loan for a month and made his debut for the club on 9 October 2010 in a match against Gillingham, a club his father managed, in which he scored a consolation goal for Stockport.
-This was his first competitive goal of his eight-year career.
 The loan was extended into a second and third month.

 Pulis joined Barnet on loan in February 2011 but was sent off 29 minutes into his debut, a 3–0 defeat at home to Torquay United.

-Anthony Pulis was released by Southampton on 21 May 2011, having never made a first-team appearance for the club.
+Anthony Pulis was released by Southampton on 21 May 2011, without making a first team appearances.

 Aldershot Town

 At the start of August 2011, it was announced that Pulis had signed for League Two side Aldershot Town, on a one-year contract.
-He went on to make five league and two League Cup appearances for the club, of which he only started one game.
+He went on to make five league and two League Cup appearances for the club.

 Orlando City

-In January 2012 Pulis joined USL Pro side Orlando City, Stoke's American affiliate in the third tier of the American soccer pyramid.
+In January 2012 Pulis joined USL Pro side Orlando City.
 He scored his first goal for the Lions against the Richmond Kickers in a 2–0 win.
 In his three seasons at Orlando, the club won one USL Pro Championship and two Commissioner's Cups.

 Pulis was a player-coach during his three years playing for Orlando and at the end of the 2014 season he announced his retirement from playing to move into coaching full-time.

 Coaching career

 Orlando City B

-On 15 October 2015, Pulis was announced as the head-coach of USL League One club Orlando City B.
+On 15 October 2015, after spending one year as an assistant coach with Orlando City in MLS, Pulis was announced as the head coach of USL Championship club Orlando City B.

 Saint Louis FC

 On 20 November 2017, Pulis stepped down as the head coach of Orlando City B and signed as a head-coach with Saint Louis FC.
+Pulis spent two seasons with Saint Louis FC.
+They qualified for the USL Play Offs in his first year, for the first time in club history then they made history again the following season by reaching the US Open Cup Quarter Finals, after beating MLS opponents Chicago Fire and FC Cincinnati on the way.
+Pulis finished with a record of 30-25-20 (W-L-D).

 Inter Miami CF

-On 1 March 2021, Inter Miami CF announced Pulis as an assistant coach.
+On 1 March 2020, Inter Miami CF announced Pulis as an assistant coach.
+Pulis worked alongside Diego Alonso in 2020 then Phil Neville in 2021.